10 Steps to Choose an Office 365 Backup Solution

 • Protects all critical data across Office 365 applications.

-5. Flexible Recovery
+4. Flexible Recovery

 Flexible recovery options allow you to address unanticipated or unconventional recovery requirements efficiently.
 This includes restoring items, folders, mailboxes, or sites with multi-level recovery, cross-tenant recovery, and granular recovery.
 So, instead of recovering entire data sets, you recover only what’s needed.
+Recovery services should include granular restore capabilities.

 Why it Matters: